Huguito3/memory-game/README.md

 * [Depencies](#dependencies)

 ## Instructions
+To start the game, launch the index.html file.
+You only need a browser to play!
 This is a memory game.
 You would have to flip two cards.
 If they match they will stay flop.
 If they don't match, the cards will flip over.
 Every two cads display is count as a move.
 Every two moves you will lost a star.
 The game ends when you guess all pairs.
 In that moment an alert is shown that presents, the moves and the time.